Your limited company usually pays Corporation Tax on the profit (‘chargeable gain’) from selling or disposing of an asset.

 - limited companies

-- most unincorporated associations, eg clubs and co-operatives
+- most unincorporated associations, for example clubs and co-operatives

 - foreign companies with a UK branch or office